rehierl/html-outliner-spec/issue-associations-notes.md

 unchanged - i.e. it will keep referencing the section of the heading element that was exited.

-NOTE - With regards to the current step, these cases seem to work as intended.
+NOTE - With regards to the current step, these cases work as intended.
 That is, other nodes will be associated with the section of the last heading element.

 <!-- ----------------------------------------------------------------------- -->
 <h4 id="type-4-when-entering">"when entering" is more useful</h4>